Subcutaneous DMPA (Sayana Press) self-injection

 Sayana Press self-injection training materials (2016)

 Self-injection training materials for health care providers and clients are now available as part of PATH’s Sayana Press training curriculum.
 These include in-depth PowerPoint slides to orient providers on training and supporting their clients for successful self-injection.
-Also included is a client instruction booklet which serves as both a training and memory aid for use when clients self-inject.
-Designed for low-literate users, the instruction booklet is highly visual.
-For further information, please email firstname.lastname@example.org.
+Also included is a client instruction booklet and job aid which serve as training and memory aids for use when clients self-inject.
+Designed for low-literate users, these instructions are highly visual.
+For more information, please email FPoptions@path.org.

 Sayana Press: A Guide for Trainers of Providers